<form action='' method=''>

 Animated Search Input

-property to animate the width of the search input when it gets focus.
-You will learn more about the transition
+In this example we use the CSS transition property to animate the width of the search input when it gets focus.
+You will learn more about the transition property later, in our CSS Transitions chapter.

 input[type=text] { -webkit-transition: width 0.4s ease-in-out; transition: width 0.4s ease-in-out; } input[type=text]:focus { width: 100%; }